OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 - It does not have an attached stem.
 - Fill the entire notehead but **leave out the center**.

+We differentiate `noteheadWhole` from `noteheadHalf` (below) because of downstream processing against the SMuFL standard, which does treat them as distinct symbols.
+While previous versions of MuNG had just a `noteheadEmpty` class, it introduces an extra step when trying to e.g. load the data for rendering with a SMuFL-compliant font, which may seem trivial (just check for a stem!), but what if there is an error in the annotation?
+In the end it is just better to make the MuNG data itself as close to SMuFL as possible, to make the whole dataset easier to maintain and clean.
+(The same logic will apply in other places in the instructions, hence why we write so much about it here.)

 ![noteheadWhole](./img/notehead-whole-1.png)

 ---